h4words/H4_engine/README.md

 # H4_engine
-This is the engine I'm creating for my zombie survival game The game will be relatively simple graphically, but it will require certain features that ready-made engines cannot provide, primarily modding
+This is the engine I'm creating for my zombie survival game.
+The game will be relatively simple graphically, but it will require certain features that ready-made engines cannot provide, primarily modding
 ## How to build
 1. install msys2